When it comes to getting your first customers, you might not know how to get the job done, especially without paying for ads.

 Create a landing page, ahead of time, that has a giveaway associated with the webinar in question.
 Direct people to the landing page at the end of the webinar.

-The giveaway item might be checklist, or a PDF transcript that is to be supplied at a later date.
+The giveaway item might be a checklist or a PDF transcript that is to be supplied at a later date.
 It can even be a recording of the webinar.

 By having a giveaway ready, you can collect email addresses, and market to webinar attendees at a future date.
 You’ll be sending them offers that will benefit the bottom line of your small business.